snackCake/docs/Tutorials/Getting-Started-Tutorials/Order-Submit-Workflow-For-Heat-Clinic-Tutorial.md

 ## Create a new activity

 We need to add a new activity to record the average heat level for a given customer.
 Let's create that activity.
-In the `site` project, we'll create `RecordHeatLevelActivity.java` in the `com.mycompany.checkout.service.workflow` package with the following contents:
+In the `site` project, we'll create `RecordHeatRangeActivity.java` in the `com.mycompany.checkout.service.workflow` package with the following contents:

 ```java
 public class RecordHeatRangeActivity extends BaseActivity {